fanny-jiang/integrations-core/CONTRIBUTING.md

 # Contributing

 First of all, thanks for contributing!
+Hello!

 This document provides some basic guidelines for contributing to this repository.
 To propose improvements, feel free to submit a PR.